 As with any new medium, along with the good comes the opportunity for abuse – and Slack is a soft target.
 Fact is most Slack channels today operate in the clear, with little to no controls to enforce policy or appropriate use.
 Insiders may inadvertently share confidential content inappropriate for outsiders.
 Files shared within Slack may contain malware or malicious links that evade normal AV/malware inspection.

 Communicating with vendors, prospects, and customers is easier than ever using Slack.
 However, opening up communication channels also opens the door to digital attacks.
-An irate customer may pollute a customer group chat with vitriolic language or worse, an ill-intent perpetrator can propagate malware, illegal or stolen content, and scams if they infiltrate a Slack channel.
+An irate customer may pollute a customer group chat with vitriolic language or worse, an ill-intent attacker can propagate malware, illegal or stolen content, and scams if they infiltrate a Slack channel.

 Is Messaging Your Weakest Link?